PaulGoes/DonkeyKong-Randomized/README.md

 ![DKRND Title Screen](https://github.com/PaulGoes/DonkeyKong-Randomized/blob/master/Title%20Screen.jpg?raw=true)

 The selection of each board is random without knowing what it selected before.
-It is even possible that you have the same board repeating immediately.
+It is even possible that you have the same board again after completing it.

 To give an impression this is the order of played boards of one of the played test runs:

-Rivets L2 - Pies L3 - Barrels L5 - Springs L5 - Rivets L3 - Barrels L2 - Springs L5 - Pies L3 - Rivets L5 - Barrels L3 - Pies L5 - Barrels L5 - Pies L3 - Pies L5 - Springs L5 - Barrels L2 - Pies L4 - Springs L5 - Springs L3 - Rivets L2 - Rivets L3 - Springs L3.
+Rivets L2 - Pies L3 - Barrels L5 - Springs L5 - Rivets L3 - Barrels L2 - Springs L5 - Pies L3 - Rivets L5 - Barrels L3 - Pies L5 - Barrels L5 - Pies L3 - Pies L5 - Springs L5 - Barrels L1 - Pies L4 - Springs L5 - Springs L3 - Rivets L2 - Rivets L3 - Springs L3.

 The randomly selected board is shown in the level progress screen: